error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/docs/segwave_guide.md

 ## Overview

-The **SSZ Segwave** module implements radiowave propagation through segmented spacetime shells based on the γ_seg(r) formalism developed by Casu & Wrede.
+The **SSZ Segwave** module implements radiowave propagation through Segmented Spacetime shells based on the γ_seg(r) formalism developed by Casu & Wrede.
 This tool predicts velocity profiles and frequency shifts in molecular ring structures around star-forming regions.

 ## Physical Model

 ### Core Formalism

-The segmented spacetime framework models spacetime as a sequence of discrete shells, each with its own metric scaling factor γ_k.
+The Segmented Spacetime framework models spacetime as a sequence of discrete shells, each with its own metric scaling factor γ_k.
 Radio waves propagating through these shells experience:

 1. **Velocity Evolution**:
    ```